“Hi, my name is Hank, and I am addicted to Sad Panda’s orange chicken.”

 Once you get the hang of this, which takes maybe twice, you will want it more and more and more.
 It’s addictive…

-Clearly this recipe can be done with any white meat, not just pheasant.
-Chicken is of course traditional, but it will work with boneless rabbit, grouse, partridge (chukar), quail or turkey, too.
-The optional ingredients -- white pepper, tangerine peel and green onions -- give the dish a more Chinese feel, but are not often seen in American Chinese restaurants.
+Clearly orange chicken can be done with any white meat.
+It will work with boneless rabbit, grouse, partridge, quail or turkey, too.
+The optional ingredients -- white pepper, tangerine peel and green onions -- give the dish a more Chinese feel.
 I personally like this dish sweet and hot.
 But some people just like sweet, and that's OK.
 You should know this is not as sweet as Panda Express.
 To get there you will need another tablespoon or even two of honey or marmalade.
-And if you like a thicker crust, add a couple tablespoons of flour to the corn starch you toss the pheasant in.
+And if you like a thicker crust, add a couple tablespoons of flour to the corn starch you toss the meat in.

 - 2 tablespoons soy sauce